DanielHeath/daniel.heath.cc/_posts/2016-12-10-browser-automation-the-hard-way.md

 ## Getting started

+selenium is the predominant way of writing automatinc browser tests.
+It can operate all major browsers.

-selenium-webdriver (not the same as selenium-rc) runs on a client/server model with the following components:
+Selenium runs on a client/server model with the following components:

  * Some website(s)
  * A browser (chrome, in this example)